Let’s get things started.

 Talk about them.
 Is it floral, fruity, vanilla-y?
 Again, the type of cask that the whisky has been matured in will have some influence here.

 Taste it.
 The step you’ve all been waiting for.
 Put the whisky to your lips and take a sip.
 What do you taste?
 Now add a drop of water and put it to your nose – not mouth – again.
-Lowering the ABV and slightly increasing the temperature will help release the aromas, flavour and character of the whisky.
+Lowering the ABV and slightly increasing the temperature will help release the aromas, flavor and character of the whisky.
 Now you can taste it again.
 What else do you pick up?

 Refresh it.
 Cleanse your palate with a swill of water and start over again with the next whisky.